mamantoha/zci/README.md

     init:project          - Create new ZCI-based project
-    import:sources        - Read categories/section/articles from Zendesk and upload resource files to Crowdin download:translations - Build and download translation resources from Crowdin export:translations   - Add or update localized resource files(sections and articles) in Zendesk
+    import:sources        - Read categories/section/articles from Zendesk and upload resource files to Crowdin download:translations - Build and download translation resources from Crowdin export:translations   - Add or update localized resource files(categories, sections and articles) in Zendesk
 ```

 ## Configuration